Reverse migration continues: Several more illegal Bangladeshis expected to flee India

 Keralites, Bangladeshis part of riots around CAB in UP, Delhi

 They land in Bengal, following which with the help of touts have been crossing over to Bangladesh.
 In the past one year nearly 1,000 such cases have been reported.
-However in the past two months, there has been a major surge and at least 445 illegal immigrants have crossed over into Bangladesh.
+However, in the past two months, there has been a major surge and at least 445 illegal immigrants have crossed over into Bangladesh.

 Border Guard Bangladesh (BGB) Director General Maj Gen Md Shafeenul Islam disclosed the figure during a press briefing here.
 "About 1,000 people were arrested in 2019 for illegal border crossings from India to Bangladesh, with 445 of them returning home in November and December," he said.